Second Nature’s 9 tips to help you get ready for SKO 2023

 Table of Contents

-Economies have yet to stabilize, there’s a threat of recession on the horizon, and many salespeople aren’t clear about where their company is headed.
-Some may be nervous about whether they’ll still have a job in 6 months time.
-Your next SKO needs to boost their confidence and confirm your organization’s vision and plans, all while giving sales teams the tools to smash their quotas in 2023.
+Your next SKO needs to boost everyone’s confidence and confirm your organization’s vision and plans, all while giving sales teams the tools to smash their quotas in 2024.

 Decide on your SKO format

-Once upon a time, it was a given that SKOs would take place in person, but now that certainty has gone out the window.
-You need to decide if your SKO will be remote, in-person only, or hybrid.
+Once upon a time, it was a given that SKOs would take place in person, but COVID-19 threw that certainty out the window.
+Despite the return to in-person events, remote and hybrid SKOs are here to stay.
+In 2024, you get to decide if your SKO will be remote, in-person only, or hybrid.

 Take the pulse of your sales employees to see how they are feeling.
-Does it seem like people are eager to reconnect with their colleagues face to face, and make new connections with members of the sales team that they haven’t yet met?
-Or is there a general preference for remote everything?
+Does it seem like people are eager to connect with their colleagues face to face?
+Or do people miss the pajama-day-every-day experience of remote everything?
 Maybe you want a hybrid SKO that includes in-person socializing and bonding opportunities, great virtual experiences, and the opportunity to easily include distant employees and teams?

 Your decision will impact on many other things, like what technology you’ll use, the timeframe of the SKO, who to include, and more.